tensorflow/addons/.github/ISSUE_TEMPLATE/bug-performance-report.md

 ---

 **Describe the bug**

 A clear and concise description of what the bug is.

 **System information**
 - Have I written custom code (as opposed to using a stock example script provided in TensorFlow):
 - OS Platform and Distribution (e.g., Linux Ubuntu 16.04):
-- Mobile device (e.g. iPhone 8, Pixel 2, Samsung Galaxy) if the issue happens on mobile device:
+- HW Platform (e.g. iPhone 8, Pixel 2, Samsung Galaxy, Intel based Mac, i7 based Dell with NVIDIA GPGPU etc., or Google Cloud machine)
 - TensorFlow installed from (source or binary):
 - TensorFlow version (use command below):
-- Python version:
+- TensorFlow Addons version:
+- Python version and type(eg. Anaconda Python, Stock Python as in Mac, or homebrew installed Python etc):
 - Bazel version (if compiling from source):
 - GCC/Compiler version (if compiling from source):
-- CUDA/cuDNN version:
+- CUDA/cuDNN version (if compiling/running with GPGPU):
-- GPU model and memory:
+- GPGPU model and memory:

 You can collect some of this information using our environment capture [script](https://github.com/tensorflow/tensorflow/tree/master/tools/tf_env_collect.sh)
 You can also obtain the TensorFlow version with